A patient-first approach to HTM

 Although the manufacturer chose to not make repair information available, the tech learned how to open the device.
 He then tightened a setscrew, thus saving the device.
 He actually saved both devices, since they failed due to the same issue.
 This made the OR staff and administration very happy.

-24×7: Anything else you want 24×7 Magazine readers to know about your department?
+24×7: Anything else you want 24×7 Magazine readers to know about your department at Washington Hospital Healthcare System?

 Kelley: Our team is truly like a family.
 Like any family, we have little squabbles and differences in opinions, but we all know that our focus is on keeping equipment functional and safe.
 Most of us get our healthcare at Washington Hospital, too, which is something we always keep in mind.